Department of Counselling and Psychology Course Outline

 Course Aims

 This course aims at explaining how our neurological structure influences our behaviours.
 Through discussion on different daily activities, for example, how we learn and why feeling is so unique, students can appreciate the delicate architecture of our body.
-The course also provides an overview of neurological disorders that would be resulted if certain parts of our brain are malfunctioned or damaged.
+The course also provides an overview of neurological disorders that would be resulted if certain parts of our brain malfunction or are damaged.
 In general, the aim of this course is to enable students to appreciate an interactive relationship between our daily life and the neurological processing.

 Course Intended Learning Outcomes (CILOS)